(This article was originally published on the 30th January 2018 and updated on the 6th April 2021).

 The greatest mess one can experience is to wallow in credit card debt.
 Credit cards ominously changed the spending habits of many.
 The so-called ‘plastic’ is no longer a status symbol.
 As the parameters on the issuance of credit cards have become more lenient, individuals belonging to the low to middle-income groups instantly obtained tremendous purchasing power.
 As a result, credit card spending is on the rise in Malaysia.

 Facing the financial consequence

 There’s actually nothing wrong with owning a credit card.
 Things that are previously unaffordable are within reach.
-Some even upgrade their lifestyles because of the new found spending muscle.
-However, what comes with the purchasing power is a bigger responsibility to use the plastic wisely.
+Some even upgrade their lifestyles because of the newfound spending muscle.
+However, what comes with purchasing power is a bigger responsibility to use the plastic wisely.

 Securing a personal loan to pay off credit card debt

 A solution taken by many to pay off credit card debts is to secure a personal loan.
-However, keep in mind the very purpose why you’re taking on the loan.
+However, keep in mind the very purpose why you are taking on the loan.
 Your objective is to clean up your credit card debt while simultaneously curbing your spending.

 Flat rate versus fixed rate

 Before taking on a personal loan, analyze if that is the fitting move given your current financial condition.
 To begin with, there’s a whole lot of difference when it comes to interest rates.

 - Interest is computed based on the principal amount.